 The long, rich history of our organizations began over a century ago in San Francisco.
 The Franciscan Sisters of the Sacred Heart founded, led and/or grew each of these entities with a single purpose in mind – to care for those in need.
 That history of compassionate service continues today in St. Joseph’s Health Support Alliance, QueensCare and QueensCare Health Centers, thanks to the hard work, sacrifice and fine example set by the Sisters.

 St. Joseph’s and QueensCare’s history began in 1898, when the Franciscan Sisters answered the call of the Roman Catholic Archbishop of San Francisco to travel from their motherhouse in the Midwest to open St. Joseph’s Hospital in San Francisco.

-The story begins for QueensCare Health Centers in 1897 with the opening of a clinic by the Society of El Hogar Feliz (Happy Home) to care for abandoned and neglected children in Los Angeles.
-The Society was founded by Bishop George Montgomery and located in Our Lady of the Angels parish, the church now known as Our Lady Queen of the Angels, or La Placita, near Olvera Street in downtown LA.
+The story for QueensCare Health Centers began in 1897 with the opening of a clinic by the Society of El Hogar Feliz (Happy Home) to care for abandoned and neglected children in Los Angeles.
+The Society was founded by Bishop George Montgomery and located in Our Lady of the Angels parish, the church now known as Our Lady Queen of the Angels, or La Placita, near Olvera Street in downtown Los Angeles.